rhasspy/gruut/README.md

 . ‖
 ```

-Note that "wound" and "read" have different pronunciations when used in different contexts.
+Note that "wound" and "read" have different pronunciations when used in different (grammatical) contexts.

 A [subset of SSML](#ssml) is also supported: